 - Review your credit reports.

-AnnualCreditReport.com allows each U.S. consumer to get a free credit report every 12 months.
+AnnualCreditReport.com normally allows each U.S. consumer to get a free credit report every 12 months (now once a week until December 31, 2023).
 Request the report from the site and look for accounts you didn’t open or inquiries you don’t recognize.

-If a regular bill suddenly stops coming, you might check if someone has changed your billing address.
-That’s a warning sign for identity theft.
+If a regular bill suddenly stops coming, check if someone has changed your billing address.
+That’s a clear warning sign for identity theft.

-- Check if you’ve received any IRS notice.
+- Check if you’ve received any IRS notices.

 The IRS will alert you if there’s more than one tax return filed in your name.